awslabs/aws-deployment-framework/docs/admin-guide.md

 The pipeline for this CloudFormation template should only ever be triggered by changes on the repository in that specific teams account.
 In this case, the AWS Account Id for the team that is responsible for this specific CloudFormation will be entered in the parameters as **source_account_id** value.

-When you enter the *source_account_id* in the *deployment_map.yml**, you are saying that this pipeline can only receive content *(trigger a run)* from a change on that specific repository in that specific account and on a specific branch *(defaults to master)*.
+When you enter the *source_account_id* in the *deployment_map.yml**, you are saying that this pipeline can only receive content *(trigger a run)* from a change on that specific repository in that specific account and on a specific branch *(defaults to [adfconfig.yml - config/scm/default-scm-branch](#adfconfig.yml))*.
 This stops other accounts making repositories that might push code down an unintended pipeline since every pipeline maps to only one source.
 Another common parameter used in pipelines is `restart_execution_on_update`, when this is set to *True* it will automatically trigger a run of the pipeline whenever its structure is updated.
 This is useful when you want a pipeline to automatically execute when a new account is moved into an Organizational Unit that a pipeline deploys into, such as foundational resources (eg VPC, IAM CloudFormation resources).

 ```yaml